-- An essay of no more than three typewritten, double-spaced pages (with your name on each page) on one of the following topics.
+- An essay of no more than three (3) typewritten, double-spaced pages on one of the following topics.
 These topics are intended to test skills in analysis, logic, and written expression.
-The essays should be thought pieces (similar to opinion editorials), not research papers.
-You should submit an essay related to your primary research program interests, although the Carnegie Endowment may ultimately select you for a program outside of your designated primary interest, or make an assignment to more than one program.
+The essays should be thought pieces, not research papers.
+Students should submit an essay related to their primary research program interests, although the Carnegie Endowment may ultimately select an applicant for a program outside of his/her designated primary interest or make an assignment to more than one program.

 Applicants must respond to the question pertaining to the program to which they are applying.

 B. Nuclear Policy Program.
-What implications -if any- would the growth of nuclear power have for preventing the spread of nuclear
+What implications – if any – would the growth of nuclear power have for preventing the spread of nuclear weapons?

 F. China Studies (Asia Program).
 Some observers of China's foreign and defense policies argue that Beijing recently made a strategic decision to utilize its growing political, economic, and military power and influence in Asia and beyond to challenge many aspects of the existing U.S.-led international system, including accepted interpretations of freedom of navigation, the peaceful resolution of maritime territorial issues, and growing international norms against genocide and human rights abuses carried out by repressive regimes.
 Do you agree?
 If so, why was such a decision made, what evidence exists to support such a contention, and how should the West respond?
 If you disagree, then how do you explain Beijing's apparently increased level of assertiveness in many areas witnessed in recent years?

 G. Japan Studies (Asia Program).
-Prime Minister Abe's government is pursuing a variety of reforms to its defense and security policies, including revising the National Defense Program Guidelines, creating a new structure for the National Security Council, developing a National Security Strategy, considering reinterpreting its ability to exercise the right of collective self-defense, drafting new legislation to reflect these changes, and perhaps acquiring the capability to strike enemy bases after attack.
-What are the key political and strategic drivers behind this push, what are the prospects for change and reform, and what is important for U.S. policy makers to understand as the consider how to respond/react (balancing national security needs with regional foreign policy priorities)?
+Prime Minister Abe’s government is pursuing (and has pursued) a variety of reforms to its defense and security policies, including revising the National Defense Program Guidelines, creating a new structure for the National Security Council, developing a National Security Strategy, reinterpreting its ability to exercise the right of collective self-defense, drafting new legislation to reflect these changes, and perhaps acquiring the capability to strike enemy bases after attack.
+What are the key political and strategic drivers behind this push, what are the moderating factors, and what is important for U.S. policy makers to understand as the consider how to respond/react (balancing national security needs with regional foreign policy priorities)?

 I. Economics (Asia Program).
 China and many of the other countries in East Asia are now experiencing a slowdown in their economic growth.
 Is this likely to persist and what are the policy implications?